Find the Right Dog for You!

 In the reviews below and the table at the end of this article, I’ve compared a number of the top dog breed selectors.

-The American Kennel Club breed selector asks just six questions.
+The American Kennel Club breed selector asks just seven questions.
 It doesn’t include any questions about the preferred size, and almost nothing about the activities you plan to share with your dog.

 The selector returns just three recommendations; there is a very basic side-by-side comparison of six attributes of each of the three recommended breeds.